Kia Optima Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Kia Optima Hybrid are $1,310 annually for full coverage insurance.
-Comprehensive insurance costs approximately $242 a year, collision costs $368, and liability costs around $520.
-Buying just liability costs as low as $576 a year, with insurance for high-risk drivers costing $2,824 or more.
-16-year-old drivers cost the most to insure at $5,108 a year or more.
+Estimated insurance rates for a Kia Optima Hybrid are $1,310 a year for full coverage insurance.
+Comprehensive insurance costs around $242 each year, collision insurance costs $368, and liability coverage is estimated at $520.
+Liability-only insurance costs approximately $576 a year, and high-risk driver insurance costs $2,824 or more.
+Teens pay the most at up to $5,108 a year.

 Average premium for full coverage: $1,310

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all 50 states and Optima Hybrid trim levels.
+Includes $500 deductible amounts, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 states and Optima Hybrid models.

 Use the form below to get customized rates for your location.